Dr A. van Veen (Adriejan)

 6500 HD NIJMEGEN

 Adriejan van Veen (b.
-1984) in 2017 became assistant professor in Political History at Radboud University Nijmegen.
-He specializes in the history of the political culture of the Netherlands and Europe in the modern age (c.1780-present).
-Specifically, he is interested in the history of political and societal organization, and the theory and practice of political representation.
+1984) was appointed Assistant Professor in Political History at Radboud University Nijmegen in 2017.
+He specializes in the political history of the Netherlands and Western Europe in the modern age (c.1780-present).
+Specifically, he is interested in the history of political and societal organizations, protest movements, and the theory and practice of such concepts as political representation, (de)politicization and technocracy.